 As I’ve said elsewhere, I hate admitting anxiety is an issue.
 “Anxiety is for women.
 Real men don’t get anxious,” my Pride tells me.

 I’m not a narcissist, sociopath, or dangerous.
-But I’m “very afraid that other people will judge me.”
+But I’m “very afraid that other people will hurt me.”

 One of the largest issues of my anxiety disorder is it gives no quarter to mistakes and bad choices.
 When I do something wrong, I panic.
 The more wrong, the more panic.

 Anxiety immediately pushes me to run and hide or fight.
 Hence, a troll shows up on my CadConfessional blog and attacks me, I attack back.
-I hurt C, expect her to attack me, and like a cuttlefish with a keyboard, I shoot ink and run.
+I hurt Painter, I expect her to attack me, and like a cuttlefish with a keyboard, I shoot ink and run.

 I honestly didn’t know how often this was my default position in my interpersonal relationships.
 Chronic exhaustion, emotional pain, and loss amp it all up.